DIPlib/diplib/changelogs/diplib_3.1.0.md

 ### Bug fixes

-- Updated default connectivity values in the morphology and binary image processing modules to match the defaults in *DIPlib*.
+- Updated default connectivity, end pixel condition, and boundary condition values for some functions in the morphology and binary image processing modules to match the defaults in *DIPlib*.

 (See also bugfixes to *DIPlib*.)